persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - left side : 2 variables in the list view
-      - right side, 4 tabs : MetaModel - Results - Validation - Parameters
+      - right side, tabs : MetaModel - Results - Validation - Parameters - Model
       - when changing the variable, the tabs are updated
       - Metamodel tab : only the plot on the tab
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior